Beard declines to discuss Texas exit at Ole Miss intro - NewsBreak

 Beard declines to discuss Texas exit at Ole Miss intro

-OXFORD, Miss.
-(AP) — Mississippi on Tuesday introduced new basketball coach Chris Beard, who repeatedly declined to discuss specifics regarding his December domestic violence arrest that led to his eventual firing at Texas.
+Mississippi on Tuesday introduced new basketball coach Chris Beard , who repeatedly declined to discuss specifics regarding his December domestic violence arrest that led to his eventual firing at Texas.

 “Respectfully, Randi (Trew) and I have agreed not to talk about the details of what happened, not only that night, but in the nights we went through during this process,” Beard said.
 “But what I can tell you is that much of what was reported is not accurate, and that has been proven with the case being dismissed and the charges being dropped, and also Randi’s statement on December 23.
 I think that statement speaks for itself.”